D. J. Sharabi: Milwaukee Milkmen

 On July 14, 2022, Sharabi signed with the Milwaukee Milkmen of the American Association of Professional Baseball.
 He pitched in 10 games for Milwaukee, struggling to an 0-1 record and 6.00 ERA with 5 strikeouts in 9.0 innings pitched.

 Sioux Falls Canaries (second stint)

 On February 23, 2023, Sharabi was claimed off waivers by the Sioux Falls Canaries.
+In 4 games (3 starts) for Sioux Falls, Sharabi posted a 6.35 ERA with 8 strikeouts in 12.0 innings of work.
+He was released by the Canaries on June 23.

+Tigres de Quintana Roo

+On June 24, 2024, Sharabi signed with the Tigres de Quintana Roo of the Mexican League.
+In 5 games for Quintana Roo, he struggled to a 15.43 ERA with 2 strikeouts over 7 innings pitched.
+On December 3, Sharabi was released by Tigres.

 Team Israel

-Sharabi pitched 4.1 scoreless innings over three games for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021.
+Both of Sharabi's parents are Jewish, and his father is Israeli.
+He pitched 4.1 scoreless innings over three games for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021.
 He held opposing batters to a batting average of .133.

+Sharabi pitched for Team Israel in the 2023 European Baseball Championship in September 2023 in the Czech Republic.